 NCU MSW Program anticipates (but cannot guarantee) that it will be fully accredited sometime in 2021.
 Most state licensing boards allow graduates from “Candidacy for Accreditation” programs to pursue state licensure.
 Students are encouraged to contact their state licensing board to confirm what is allowed.
 Some states require additional approval by the state for out-of-state programs, which encompasses online universities such as NCU.
 Washington state students can contact the Washington Department of Health/Health Professions Quality Assurance division to ensure the NCU MSW program will qualify them for licensure as a Social Worker in the state.
 At this time NCU is currently not accepting students from the following states: Colorado, District of Columbia, Georgia, Iowa, Montana, New York, Pennsylvania.

-Each state has rules and regulations outlining the requirements for licensure, including specific educational components, post-graduation clinical experience and supervision, examination requirements, and so forth.
+The US Constitution extends the right and responsibility to each state to protect its citizenry from the unethical, incompetent, and illegal practice of professions that can conceivably cause harm.
+Social work is such a profession, since social workers deal with people’s private, emotional business.
+Consequently, licensing regulations vary from state to state.
+Each state has rules and regulations outlining the types of licenses offered, requirements for licensure, including specific educational components, post-graduation clinical experience and supervision, and examination requirements.
 These requirements can be unclear, confusing and sometimes contradictory.
 With the goal of assisting you in the licensure process, the MSW program at NCU has developed a profile for each of the states where most of our students reside.
 These profiles include summaries of that state's education requirements and post graduate requirements for licensure and state board contact information.

 Licensure requirements are subject to change so you must keep up with the current licensure legislation in your state.
 Please review your local MSW license requirements to make sure you will meet local requirements for licensure.